 She is the author of From the Icy Fingers of the Deep a book of short, scary, sea stories and author/illustrator of Dolly the Decorator Crab a book, in verse, for children about overcoming disabilities.
 Her writings reflect her varied experience from crewing on tall ships to being a teaching artist for people of all ages and abilities.

-Chris Kastle will discuss her book at the Book Festival.
+Kastle will be performing and presenting stories from her book followed by a short discussion at the Book Festival.

 Harrison Scott Key is the author of WORLD’S LARGEST MAN: A MEMOIR (HarperCollins) and a contributing editor for the Oxford American magazine.
 His humor and nonfiction have appeared in the New York Times, Outside, The Best American Travel Writing, Image, Creative Nonfiction, Reader’s Digest, Salon, McSweeney’s Internet Tendency, and others.
 He teaches writing at SCAD in Savannah, Georgia, where he lives with his wife and three children.
 Find him on Twitter (@HarrisonKey) or at his website.